(Jump directly to our heat pump price data)

-When we looked online, unfortunately all we saw was article after article giving ranges, typically around $2000 – $8000.
+When we looked online, unfortunately all we saw was article after article giving ranges or average costs, typically around $2000 – $8000.
 But these ranges in heat pump prices aren’t helpful.

 First, the ranges are too wide.
 There’s a big difference between $2000 and $8000.
 What people want to know is how much would the right heat pump for me cost?

-Second, the cost of a heat pump varies significantly by these three factors:
+Second, the cost of a new heat pump varies significantly based on these three factors:

 - The type of heat pump: mini-split or ducted (almost no one buys geothermal).